juanelas/supertuxkart-docker/README.md

 docker run --rm -it -p 2757:2757/udp -p 2759:2759/udp juanelas/supertuxkart  --lan-server=your_server_name
 ```

-Since you probably want to tweak the setup, as with the WAN server, bind mount a directory and tweak your `server_config.xml`.
+Since you probably want to tweak the server configuration, as with the WAN server, bind mount a directory and tweak your `server_config.xml`.
 In the following it is assumed that you bind directory `$HOME/supertuxkart/config` in your host machine.

 Edit and tune `$HOME/supertuxkart/config/config-0.10/server_config.xml`.